 Time is continuous and goes from zero to infinity.
-There are two countries, Home (H) and Foreign (F).
-We define the exchange rate as the units of home currency that one unit of foreign currency can buy, and denote it by $e_t$ at time t.
-An increase in $e_t$ corresponds to a home currency depreciation.
+There are two countries, home (H) and foreign (F).
+We define the exchange rate as the units of home currency that one unit of foreign currency can buy, and denote it by e_t at time t.
+An increase in e_t corresponds to a foreign currency appreciation.